Blasman/mIRC-Twitch-Scripts/README.md

 ## Once You Do Have a mIRC Twitch Bot
 ### Download Required Scripts
-To use any of the games scripts in this GitHub, you will need to download the following scripts to your mIRC directory.
+To use any of the games scripts in this GitHub, you will need to download the following scripts to your MAIN (root) mIRC directory.
 If you did not change the default install directory of mIRC, you can find the directory by typing %APPDATA%/mIRC into your Windows Folder Titlebar.
 * [JSONForMirc.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/resources/JSONForMirc.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mTwitch.Core.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.Core.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mTwitch.GroupChat.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.GroupChat.mrc): right click this link and "save link as..." to your mIRC directory.